SanjayMarreddi/Open-Source/commandline_basics.md

 - Note that the ls command will only display the directories and files that are direct children of the current directory.

 - We've learned how to use the cd command, but we don't know how to move to the parent directory yet.
-If you want to move to the parent directory, you can use a special symbol .., like "cd ..".
+If you want to move to the parent directory, you can use a special symbol .., like `cd ..`.

 - If you execute cd without specifying a directory, you can move to what is called a home directory.
 The home directory is represented by ~ like in the image below.